-Disability insurance pays a portion of your income if you become disabled and can't work.
-Employer-sponsored group policies typically pay out 40 to 60 percent of your base salary.
-They vary in the extent of coverage they provide.
+Disability insurance pays a portion of your income if you become disabled and can’t work.
+National figures provided by companies and insurers in recent years show that employer-sponsored group policies generally pay out 40 to 60 percent of a worker’s base salary.
+But keep in mind that these policies can vary in the extent of coverage they provide.
 Some, for instance, cover only total disability, not partial disability.

 - Your occupation.